PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experiments

-Representative MRI reconstructions for $R=8$ are depicted in \figref{fig:MRI_R8_main}, showing that our method substantially reduces the blurring artifacts observed in DPS, as well as the structured artifacts present in both DPS and DDS. \tabref{tab:comparison_method_mri} summarizes the performance of different approaches on the Coronal PD and PD-FS datasets with acceleration rates of $R=4$ and $R=8$.
-Across all settings, our proposed method with $\text{NFE}=4$ consistently outperforms both DPS ($\text{NFE}=1000$) and DDS ($\text{NFE}=100$) in terms of PSNR and SSIM.
-Additional visual results, including those at the more modest $R=4$, are provided in \appref{apx:MRI_recon}.
-We also note that CM4IR fails in this scenario, as the backprojection for its data fidelity amounts to ${\bf A}^\dagger {\bf y} - {\bf x}$ in multi-coil MRI, where $m > n$.
-In other words, the solution tries to move towards the linear least squares solution, ${\bf A}^\dagger {\bf y}$, which suffers from substantial aliasing artifacts.
+\paragraph{MRI reconstruction} Representative MRI reconstructions for $R=8$ are depicted in \figref{fig:MRI_R8_main}, showing that our method substantially reduces blurring artifacts observed in DPS, as well as structured artifacts present in both DPS and DDS.
+CM4IR exhibits residual aliasing and noise amplification in this scenario, as the back-projection term in its data fidelity, ${\bf A}^\dagger({\bf Ax - y})$ amounts to ${\bf x} - {\bf A}^\dagger {\bf y}$ in multi-coil MRI, where $m > n$, and ${\bf A}^\dagger = ({\bf A}^\top {\bf A})^{-1} {\bf A}^\top$.
+In other words, the solution moves toward the linear least squares solution, ${\bf A}^\dagger {\bf y}$, which suffers from substantial aliasing artifacts. \tabref{tab:comparison_method} summarizes the performance of different approaches on the Coronal PD and PD-FS datasets with acceleration rates of $R=4$ and $R=8$.
+Across all settings, our proposed method with $\text{NFE}=4$ consistently outperforms DPS (NFE=1000), DDS (NFE=100) and CM4IR (NFE=4) in terms of PSNR and SSIM.
+Additional visual results, including those at the more modest $R=4$, are provided in \suppref{apx:MRI_recon}.